sum1won/summod/README.md

 (New Spell) Sharknado: blood 9, B5W3, 40 slaves, UW only, summons 10++ Shark Fiends

 ##### Therodos, Telkhine Spectre
-Popkill scales with growth/death scales.
+*Popkill scales with growth/death scales.
 Still ~0.5 at G0, but ~0.8 at D3 and ~0.2 at G3

-Sacreds are reclimit 2 at D3, reclimit 4 at D1, reclimit 6 at G1, and reclimit 8 at G3
+*Sacreds are reclimit 2 at D3, reclimit 4 at D1, reclimit 6 at G1, and reclimit 8 at G3

-Sacred attack replaced with a 50% chance of 3 attacks

-Starting army is a mix of living and dead units
+*Starting army is a now a mix of living and dead units.

+Kourete, Spectral Kourete, Korybant: sword->50% chance of 3 attacks (slash, stab, bash)

+Melia: awe 3->1

-Addition of Undead Melia.
-Taking death scales automatically provides it, with a small chance per fort of spawning additional undead melia.
+(New Unit) Spectral Melia.
+Taking death scales automatically provides it, with a small chance per fort of spawning additional Spectral Melia.
 This scales with dominion and death scales.

 (New Unit) Therodian Swordsman: heavy infantry, coast recuit

 (New Unit) Merman Mercenary: heavy infantry, amphibian, UW recruit

-(New Unit) Triton Mercenary:
+(New Unit) Triton Mercenary: heavy infantry, aquatic, UW recruit

+(New Unit) Triton Mercenary Captain: heavy infantry, aquatic, UW recruit

-(New Unit) Telkhine Adjutant: Old STR battlemage available in coastal forts.
-Sailing, holy, W2A1 (1.1 FWAD).
+(New Unit) Telkhine Adjutant: A1W2 +1.1FAWD, slow-to-recruit, sailing, holy, old, coast recruit

-Swordsmen (Mermen, Human, and Tritons) recruitable in underwater and coastal forts

-Global that increases popkill/death scales in Therodos territory, produces sacred freespawn, and has a chance at generating sites that produce water gems.
+Call Ephor: 7->5 gems

 Telkhine: +increase death scale

+(New Spell) Summon the Waters of Stygia: conj 8, W5A2, 69 gems, global, increases popkill/death scales in Therodos territory, produces sacred freespawn, and has a chance at generating sites that produce water gems.

 #### Middle Age